archivesunleashed/aut-docs/docs/extract-binary.md

 title: Extract Binaries to Disk
 ---

-How do I all the binary files of PDFs, audio files, video files, word processor files, spreadsheet files, and presentation program files to disk?
+How do I extract all the binary files of PDFs, audio files, video files, word processor files, spreadsheet files, and presentation program files to disk?

 ## Scala RDD